-The Enneagram of Personality, which provides the theory for Enneagram testing, divides human personality traits into nine categories and allows for connections between each category.
-This circle of connected traits, whose development is largely credited to the work of Oscar Ichazo, is referred to as an enneagram.
+The Enneagram of Personality, which provides the theory for Enneagram testing, divides human personality traits into nine categories and allows connections between each category.
+This circle of connected traits, whose development is largely credited to Oscar Ichazo, is referred to as an enneagram.

 Enneagram testing is directed more towards personal growth and spiritual development than leadership enhancement and productivity.
 While not often used by organizations for human resource development, the Enneagram Personality test is useful to encourage self-actualization and value discovery.

 - Reforming Perfectionist